 1.23.14 Rest Day and No, This is not egg.Posted: January 23, 2014

 Today is a rest day.
 Let’s get ready for Week 1 of Back Squats on the 5/3/1 Cycle tomorrow.
 I thought I’d share my breakfast this morning as well.
 With PlantFit, it is about eating plants and getting fit.
 I do acknowledge that most of my posts are simply about working out, and not what food I eat and recommend to others, so here is my breakfast that like always, is made with Plants!
-I had a Tofu Omelette over spinach with avocado, and some ginger peach green tea that I got from my wonderful partner Holly.
+I had a Tofu Omelette over spinach with avocado, and some ginger peach green tea.
 I made the omelette gluten free, by using corn starch instead of wheat gluten.

 No, this is not egg, people.
 Recipe from http://engine2diet.com/